 We offer families in New Hampshire and Vermont free programs and services, such as:

 - A comfortable and restful space in which to read, browse the internet, and view an exhibit of art by local senior artists

 - A lending library of books and DVDs, as well as many free materials

-- Advance Directives - We have Vermont and New Hampshire forms and can answer your questions.
+- Advance directive assistance.
+We have Vermont and New Hampshire forms and can answer your questions.
 Please call ahead if you need assistance, or stop by to pick up the forms during our regular hours.